centralware/wc/README.md

 * Modify /config files for Static IP if/as needed

 ### TO-DO LIST:
-* [ ] :warning: Create a watch-dog script to run in the background 24/7
+* [ ] [!]ALL: Create a watch-dog script to run in the background 24/7
-* [ ] :warning: Add to watch-dog: Networking (If loss of connection, AP Mode, etc.)
+* [ ] ALL: Add to watch-dog: Networking (If loss of connection, AP Mode, etc.)
-* [ ] :warning: Add to watch-dog: ONVIF monitoring (if enabled)
+* [ ] ALL: Add to watch-dog: ONVIF monitoring (if enabled)
-* [ ] :warning: Add to watch-dog: RTSP monitoring (if enabled)
+* [ ] ALL: Add to watch-dog: RTSP monitoring (if enabled)
+* [ ] ALL: Update Web GUI slider for ONVIF (always shows Not Running)
+* [ ] ALL: Update Web GUI for additional camera dimensions/resolutions
+* [ ] ALL: Add autoexec boot script to check/repair dirty bit (P1 and P2)
-* [ ] :warning: Update /bin/motor to shut off ONVIF during motor movements, then back on (motor.bin is dead while ONVIF is running on PAN.)
+* [ ] PAN: Update bin/motor to shut off ONVIF during motor movements, then back on (motor.bin is dead while ONVIF is running on PAN.)
-* [ ] :red_circle: Add autoexec boot script to check/repair dirty bit (P1 and P2)
-* [ ] :yellow_circle: Update Web GUI for additional camera dimensions/resolutions
-* [ ] :green_circle: Update Web GUI slider for ONVIF (always shows Not Running)
-* [ ] :green_circle: Add as much logging details as possible on runtime events (some cameras go offline for unknown reasons, etc.)
+* [ ] ALL: Add as much logging details as possible on runtime events (some cameras go offline for unknown reasons, etc.)
-* [ ] :green_circle: In DBG MODE, we'll want as many audible and visual responses to allow us to determine how far a device has reached.
+* [ ] ALL: In DBG MODE, we'll want as many audible and visual responses to allow us to determine how far a device has reached.

 ### FUTURE TO-DO LIST:
-* [ ] :green_circle: Replace the existing Web GUI with a more JS/JQ/BOOT friendly variant (and more visually appealing.)
+* [ ] ALL: Replace the existing Web GUI with a more JS/JQ/BOOT friendly variant (and more visually appealing.)
-* [ ] :green_circle: Thorough testing of networking protocols/keys/etc. (WPA/WPA2) especially on DECO and TOMATO routers
+* [ ] ANY: Thorough testing of networking protocols/keys/etc. (WPA/WPA2) especially on DECO and TOMATO routers
-* [ ] :green_circle: Add to Web GUI a location to determine hot-spots, starting position (after resetting motor), etc.
+* [ ] PAN: Add to Web GUI a location to determine hot-spots, starting position (after resetting motor), etc.
-* [ ] :green_circle: Add the ability for a fast/slow PTZ "scan" of the area (left-right, height and min/max scan area)
+* [ ] PAN: Add the ability for a fast/slow PTZ "scan" of the area (left-right, height and min/max scan area)
-* [ ] :green_circle: Create a time based replacement for night vision on/off
+* [ ] ALL: Create a time based replacement for night vision on/off
+* [ ]
+* [ ]
+* [ ]
+* [ ]